Longines Cal.11.84N 18ct 1926

 At 30mm in diameter, excluding the correct unsigned Longines crown, this is a small sized watch for the period.
 The styling of this model is absolutely incredible and pure beauty with the beautiful fixed loop lugs.
 The wonderful, 18ct yellow gold, round, beautifully engraved case with the delightful ‘coin edge’ is in absolutely wonderful, original condition.

 This watch has obviously been very well cared for, with only occasional use.
 The case has been professionally cleaned and lightly polished and is in superb condition.
 The crown is, of course, an original unsigned Longines crown.
 The case is in tip-top condition with no scratches, dings or other marks visible to the naked eye.
 No matter how closely you might wish to examine the case it shows no signs of anything other than very light and careful limited use.
-The case is signed ‘Longines’, with Swiss 18ct hallmarks plus the Longines reference number 4621571.
+The case is signed ‘Longines’, with Swiss 18ct hallmarks plus the Longines serial number 4621571.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 A new black alligator strap has been fitted, along with a plain gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours at short notice.